Online NP Programs in New Jersey: Guide to Top Schools

 Master of Science in Nursing (MSN)

 An MSN program typically takes two to three years to complete, although this varies depending on program structure, study schedules, and if you attend as a part-time or full-time student.
-Coursework covers advanced nursing practice, healthcare policy, and research.
-Admissions requirements include a Bachelor of Science in Nursing, current nursing license, recent clinical experience, letters of recommendation, and a statement of purpose.
-Some schools offer an RN-to-MSN bridge program or a direct-entry program to shorten the time it takes to graduate.
+Some schools offer RN-to-MSN bridge programs or direct-entry programs, which shorten the time it takes to graduate.
+MSN coursework covers advanced nursing practice, healthcare policy, and research.

 The College of New Jersey